Free UK Shipping for Orders Over £60

 “TSW Syndrome is an iatrogenic condition, which means it is a condition caused inadvertently by a medical treatment.
 Not everyone who uses topical steroids will develop TSWS.
 It is unclear why some individuals experience TSW secondary to topical steroid therapy and why others do not.”

-Lauren’s story of living with TSW
+Lauren's Experience with TSW

 The journey I had with my skin and TSW, and the journey my brother, Rhys, had were very different.
 It's important to talk about both as TSW symptoms and experiences vary so much from person to person, even between siblings!
 From timeline to management techniques - there is no one size fits all solution.